 The desert is an extreme environment.
 Carry enough water, one gallon per person per day.
 Drinking water is available at the visitor center, picnic area, and campground.
 Do not drink untreated water.
 Do no drink water from the sprinklers.

 Flash floods can be caused by run-off from intense, localized thunderstorms that drop a large amount of rain over a short period of time.
 They are most common in July, August, and September, but can occur at any time of the year.
 Check the visitor center for current weather conditions, and look at the forecast before you hike in canyons.
 Learn more about Monsoon Safety.

 Capitol Reef's roads are used by vehicles, bicycles, walkers, and even wildlife.
 Obey posted speed limits.
 Unless otherwise posted, the maximum speed limit is 25 mph (radar enforced).

 If a member of your party begins to experience any of these symptoms, stop your hike immediately.
-Find a cool, shady area and have the victim rest with his feet up to distribute fluids throughout his body.
+Find a cool, shady area and have the victim rest with their feet up to distribute fluids throughout their body.
 It is important to drink fluids, but it is also important to eat.
 While suffering from heat exhaustion, drinking fluids without eating can lead to a potentially dangerous condition of low blood salt.
 If heat exhaustion symptoms persist, seek medical help.

 Hypothermia occurs when the body is cooled to dangerous levels.
 To prevent hypothermia, avoid cotton clothing (it provides no insulation when wet) and eat high energy food before you are chilled.
 The signs of hypothermia include: